Year 0 - Foundation Year

 Microbiology and Human Health

 This module aims to develop an understanding of how microorganisms can influence both human health and disease.
-You will acquire a knowledge of the classification of microorganisms as well as an overview of the general features of microbial anatomy and physiology.
-You will additionally develop laboratory skills in aseptic technique.
+Students will acquire a knowledge of the classification of microorganisms as well as an overview of the general features of microbial anatomy and physiology.
+Students will additionally develop laboratory skills in aseptic technique

 Science Skills and Introduction to Statistics